 The file is automatically opened.
-The index file of file <filename> is expected to be called <filename>. fai.
+The index file of file <filename> is expected to be called <filename> . fai.

 - filename (string) Filename of fasta file to be opened. - filepath_index (string) Optional, filename of the index.
-By default this is the filename + ".fai".
+By default this is the filename + ".fai". - filepath_index_compressed (string) Optional, filename of the index if fasta file is.
+By default this is the filename + ".gzi".

-- ValueError if index file is missing - IOError if file could not be opened close (self)
+- ValueError if index file is missing - IOError if file could not be opened close the file.

-close the file.